bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Processing buffer visible (VIEW PRO)

 Description:
-`ZO2DC` displays a contour plot of a two-dimensional slice of a blocked record and provides subcommands to manipulate the contour display.
-If no record is specified RNMR will prompt for it with the current read record pointer (as set and displayed by `PTRA`) as a default.
-The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be used.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will use the first slice.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
+`ZO2DC` displays a contour plot of a two-dimensional slice of a [blocked record](syntax#blocked_records) and provides subcommands to manipulate the contour display.
+The number of contours is set by `NCON`, the contour height limits by `CONLIM`, the type of contours by `CONMD`, and the plot limits by `LIMB`.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will plot the first 2D slice of the record.

-The number of accessible dimensions in the blocked record must be large enough that the first two directions are accessible.
-The number of dimensions is set when the record is allocated and can be view using `SHOW REC rec 1 NDIMX`.

 The following subcommands are available: